Gain a comprehensive baseline knowledge of strategic workforce planning that you can apply in the workplace

 Our transformational change research, with the University of Bath, explores HR and L&D’s role in managing change though four case study organisations.

-The research demonstrates that people management and development professionals have a significant role to play in any change management process.
+The research demonstrates that people professionals have a significant role to play in any change management process.
 They often act as ‘stage directors of change’ playing a critical role behind the scenes – appreciated by all, but not front of stage.
-The report provides a number of recommendations that people professionals should consider if they are to be successful expert initiators and facilitators of transformational change:
+The report provides various recommendations that people professionals should consider if they are to be successful expert initiators and facilitators of transformational change:

 Be willing to work as the ‘hidden hand’ of change, highly relevant to its success.
 Work in partnership with the CEO/business leader and their executive team and as ‘back stage’ support for their ‘front stage’ activity.